lihad/SYMCRelayClient/README.md

-version 5 - client repository only
+version 5.1 - client repository only

 please feel free to post any issues/requests to the git.

+client can be downloaded from: bit.ly/Hf5e6r